 I’ve been out walking the dogs to clear my head, stretch my legs, revitalize my core energy, and find a bit of inspiration.
-After two days of storms, it’s a sunny day on the mountain.
+After two days of storms here on Maui, it’s a sunny day on the mountain.
 The wind still rockets about the mountainside with unrestrained glee but the clouds and rain have dispersed.
 Finally.

-Wearing my battered ‘walking hat’, I’ve got a dog lead in each hand, and two English Whippets are walking me briskly down the steep road and back up.
+Wearing my battered walking hat, I’ve got a dog lead in each hand, and two English Whippets are walking me briskly down the steep road and back up.
 Trees are talking and groaning, clacking their arms as they sway in the wind.
 The strong gusts and eerie noises startle the dogs, causing them to jump sideways and flatten their ears backwards.
-The mountain feels very much alive today, a very audible conversation, and I’m glad to be a part of it.
+The mountain feels very much alive today, a realm of spirits and a very audible conversation, and I’m glad to be a part of it.

 Walking always gives me perspective.
 And energy.
 And it draws me into communion with the ‘more-than-human’ world that exists outside the containment of manmade walls, roof and floor.
 It brings me home to myself… my bodysoul.